R.I.P SATAO 2

 Africa Geographic CEO

-Satao 2 has been a film star for many film crews that have come to enjoy Tsavo and its last remaining iconic Tuskers.
-Most recently Tsavo hosted the BBC “My Family and Me” shoot that took place in mid-2016 and aired in Britain in December 2016 – Satao 2 was showcased to millions of people.
+Satao 2 has been a film star for many film crews enjoying Tsavo and its last remaining iconic Tuskers.
+Most recently, Tsavo hosted the BBC “My Family and Me” shoot that took place in mid-2016 and aired in Britain in December 2016 – Satao 2 was showcased to millions of people.

-During our ‘Big Tusker Project’ surveillance we logged Satao 2 no fewer than 160 times since December 2013 – that’s once every 6.5 days on average.
-Although this undoubtedly did help in his security and gave us a better understanding of his home range (and that of the other impressive emerging Tuskers that he roamed with), this incident shows some gaps need to be filled, and there is an urgent need to step up activities with regards to Tsavo’s Super Tuskers.
+During our ‘Big Tusker Project’ surveillance, we logged Satao 2 no fewer than 160 times since December 2013 – that’s once every 6.5 days on average.
+Although this undoubtedly did help in his security and gave us a better understanding of his home range (and that of the other impressive emerging Tuskers that he roamed with), this incident shows some gaps need to be filled.
+There is an urgent need to step up activities with regard to Tsavo’s super tuskers.

 Many will miss him.”